gisaia/arlas_playground/docs/docs/tutorials/sunny_osm/sunny_osm_tutorial.md

 Set Sunny OSM dashboard preview
 </p>

-The created dashboard has now it's preview in ARLAS Hub:
+The created dashboard has now its preview in ARLAS Hub:

 ![ARLAS with the created "Sunny OSM" dashboard and its preview](images/hub_preview.png)